denocris/Deep-Learning-Lectures_NLP/README.md

-Introductory Lectures on Deep Learning for Natural Language Processing.
-These lectures where given at a master in Data Science.
+Deep Learning for Natural Language Processing: an introduction

+These lectures where given at a Master in Data Science.